Skip to content

 Hello!

+Here, though, I write about food.
 This is not a food blog, but, rather, a blog about food – and, more specifically, about food, eating, and cooking.
-The world has enough recipes for red velvet cake floating around the internet.
+There are enough recipes for red velvet cake floating around the internet.
 Here, I’m taking a closer look at the complex relationships between eating and identity; between cooking and politics; and between food and power.

 I began this blog in February 2011 as a place to play with new ideas for a research project, but it has since developed in ways I hadn’t really expected.
 It’s wildly fun, though.
 (And some people have said lovely things about it too.
 Which is amazing.)

-I post a selection of interesting food-related reading every Wednesday, and an essay on whatever takes my fancy on the weekend (this is a list of all the posts I’ve written here).
+I post a selection of interesting food-related reading and an essay on alternate weeks.
+(This is a list of all the posts I’ve written here).
 I have an occasional Foodie Pseudery series too.

 Do please get in touch if you’ve any ideas or queries, or would just like to say hello.
-My email address is sarahemilyduff [at] gmail [dot] com, and you can find me on Twitter and Tumblr too.
+My email address is sarahemilyduff [at] gmail [dot] com.

 This is my comments policy.